ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Entity Relations

 This architecture leverages asymmetric cryptography to authenticate a device to a TAM.
-Additionally, a TEE Agent in a device authenticates a TAM.
+Additionally, a TEEP Agent in a device authenticates a TAM.
 The provisioning of Trust Anchors to a device may be different from one use case to the other.
 A Device Administrator may want to